fncbook/fnc/book/nonlineqn/newton.md

 2. We required $f'(r)\neq 0$---that is, $r$ must be a *simple* root.
 See [this exercise](problem-newtonmultiple) to investigate what happens at a multiple root.
 3. We assumed that the sequence converged, which is not easy to guarantee in any particular case.
 In fact, finding a starting guess from which the Newton iteration converges is often the most challenging part of a rootfinding problem.
-We will try to deal with this issue in \secref{quasinewton}.
+We will try to deal with this issue in [a later section](quasinewton).

 ## Implementation